-- Glasses if you believe you’ll need them for driving
+- If you think you’ll need them for driving, glasses

-2- Getting picked up for your first driving lesson
+2- Getting gotten for your very first driving lesson

-Be ready.
-It’s your time and your cash if you’re late.
-Some driving trainers will sound the doorbell, some will wait in the vehicle for you – so watch out.
-My driving instructor was frequently early so I ‘d head out straight away to get a free 5 minutes!
+Some driving trainers will call the doorbell, some will wait in the automobile for you – so keep an eye out.
+My driving instructor was typically early so I ‘d go out directly away to get a complimentary 5 minutes!

-Do not fret – you’re not going to have to get in the driving seat straight away.
+Don’t fret – you’re not going to have to get in the driving seat quickly.

-You’ll be getting in the guest seat to start with, while your trainer takes you to a quiet place for you to get to grips with the basics.
+You’ll be getting in the traveler seat to start with, while your trainer takes you to a quiet place for you to get to grips with the basics.

 3- The cockpit drill

-When you have actually reached a quiet roadway with low traffic, your instructor will have you change so you remain in the driving seat.
-Strange, huh?
+When you have actually gotten to a peaceful roadway with low traffic, your instructor will have you switch so you remain in the driving seat.
+Unusual, huh?

-Your instructor will discuss the cockpit drill to introduce you to the checks you’ll require to do every time you drive.
+Your trainer will describe the cockpit drill to present you to the checks you’ll need to do each time you drive.